-Jyoti Shah is University Distinguished Research Professor in the Department of Biological Sciences at the University of North Texas, Denton.
-He completed a B.Sc. degree in microbiology and biochemistry (1983) and his M.Sc. degree in microbiology (1985) from the University of Bombay (India).
+Jyoti Shah, PhD. completed a B.Sc. degree in microbiology and biochemistry (1983) and his M.Sc. degree in microbiology (1985) from the University of Bombay (India).
 After two years conducting research in an industrial setting at Hindustan Lever Ltd in Bombay, he traveled to South Bend, Indiana where he earned a Ph.D. degree (1991) in biology at the University of Notre Dame under the supervision of Mary J. Clancy for his work on genetic factors regulating meiosis and sporulation in Saccharomyces cerevisiae.
-After completion of his doctoral degree, Shah joined Daniel Klessig’s group as a postdoctoral fellow to study plant defense signaling at the Waksman Institute (Rutgers University) in Piscataway, NJ.
+After completion of his doctoral degree, Shah joined Daniel Klessig's group as a postdoctoral fellow to study plant defense signaling at the Waksman Institute (Rutgers University) in Piscataway, NJ.
 In 1998, he accepted a tenure-track position as Assistant Professor in the Division of Biological Sciences at Kansas State University where he rose to the rank of Associate Professor.
-In 2007, Shah was recruited to the University of North Texas, where he rose to the rank of Professor and was subsequently honored with the title of University Distinguished Research Professor.
+In 2007, Shah was recruited by the University of North Texas, where he rose to the rank of Professor and was subsequently honored with the title of University Distinguished Research Professor.
 Over the past 20 years, Shah has developed an internationally acclaimed program in the area of plant defense signaling and the role of lipids in stress response.
 His lab pioneered work on developing tools to develop a model system for studying plant defense against aphids.
 In addition, his group discovered a novel signaling role for the diterpenoid dehydroabietinal in plant defense and the transition to reproductive development.
 Shah has applied these discoveries to develop strategies for enhancing resistance in wheat to the Fusarium head blight disease.
-Shah has contributed to more than 100 publications that have over 8000 citations.
-Shah’s research has been supported by the National Science Foundation, the US Department of Agriculture and the US Wheat and Barley Scab Initiative.
+He has also contributed to more than 100 publications that have over 8000 citations.
+Shah's research has been supported by the National Science Foundation, the US Department of Agriculture and the US Wheat and Barley Scab Initiative.

 - Plant-pathogen interactions: Plant defense against pathogens; signaling mechanisms in plant defense; Secondary metabolites in plant defense signaling as well as susceptibility to diseases.